ErasmusEgalitarian/educado-backend/docs/monorepo/ci.md

 - Distribution size 📦

 **How to view**:

+**Option 1: PR Comment (Easiest)** 🎯
+- Statistics are **automatically posted** as a comment on your PR
+- Shows collapsible sections for each check type
+- Updates on every push (replaces previous comment)
+- Visible to everyone without opening logs
+- Workflow has `permissions:` configured automatically

+> [!NOTE]
+> **No setup required!** The workflow file includes `permissions: pull-requests: write` to enable PR comments.
+This is better than repository-wide settings because it's explicit and version-controlled!

+**Option 2: Job Summary**
 1. Go to the PR **Checks** tab
 2. Click on **"Required PR Checks Passed"** job
 3. View the **Summary** section for full statistics